MathisWellmann/go_timeseries_generator/README.md

 # timeseries generator
-Generate common uniformly sampled timeseries using Go
+Generate common uniformly sampled timeseries using Go.
+Used mostly for testing filter functions or other technical analysis indicators

 ## Requirements
 - Gonum for plotting in tests: